citp/privacy-policy-historical/f/fs/fsa/fsastore.com.md

-> *The following text is extracted and transformed from the fsastore.com privacy policy that was archived on 2016-03-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160328170400id_/https%3A//fsastore.com/Help/Privacy-Policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fsastore.com privacy policy that was archived on 2016-10-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161020091637id_/https%3A//fsastore.com/Help/Privacy-Policy.aspx) for the most accurate reproduction.*

-#
+# Privacy Policy

 Last updated on April 9, 2015